microsoft/Hacksaw/README.md

 $ popd
 ```

 The initial execution of `run.sh` could take several hours depending on your hardware and consume a lot of storage because it will compile Linux kernel 2-3 times.
-However, the hardware database and dependency analysis results could be reused later depending on (major) kernel versions, build configurations, and device inventory.
+However, the hardware database and dependency analysis results can be reused later depending on (major) kernel versions, build configurations, and device inventory.

 > Further instruction will be added later.